 You also want to look for a phone provider that has the flexibility to serve the needs of your business.
-Nextiva is a leading business communications provider with more than 150,000 users who trust it for their business phone service.
+Nextiva is a leading business communications provider with over 100,000 users who trust it for their business phone service.

 Don’t only choose the cheapest provider when comparing VoIP service providers.
 For a smooth implementation, consider your VoIP provider your partner, not just another invoice.

 If your company uses a Private Branch Exchange (PBX) as a part of your phone system, you will enjoy adding a SIP Trunk to it.
-Session Initiation Protocol (SIP) Trunking helps you maximize the value from your existing PBX.
+Session Initiation Protocol (SIP) Trunking helps you maximize the value of your existing PBX.

 A top SIP Trunking provider will add voice connectivity using the same method of IP telephony as VoIP.
 Businesses love SIP Trunks because they lower telecom service costs.
 These VoIP solutions leverage technology without affecting day-to-day operations.

 Choosing Your VoIP Equipment

 Depending on your needs, you might need more equipment.
 If you decide to go with a software-based VoIP app, you won’t need a desk phone.
-Download the appropriate SIP-based phone software and configure for your VoIP service provider.
+Download the appropriate SIP-based phone software and configure it for your VoIP service provider.